brandur/org/drafts/qe.md

 ## Is the Fed Printing Money?

 Let's circle back around to the original question: is Bernanke printing money and devaluing the dollar?
 The answer is an unsatisfying "no, but sort of."
 As we saw above, when the Fed initiates a QE transaction, they're effectively just replacing one type of asset (a treasury) with another type of asset (reserve), neither of which is usable money.
-However, if from there the bank goes on to use that reserve to increase their outstanding loans, then through the magnification effect of fractional-reserve banking the total money supply can grow, which edges us ever so slightly closer to that $100 loaf of bread.
+However, if from there the bank goes on to use that reserve to increase their outstanding loans, then through the magnification effect of fractional-reserve banking the total money supply _can_ grow, which might edge us ever so slightly closer to that $100 loaf of bread.

 That said, the amount of reserve available to a bank is often not the deciding factor when it comes to to extending loans.
 The Bank for International Settlements (BIS), a global organization for central banks, had this to say about it:

 > In fact, the level of reserves hardly figures in banks’ lending decisions.
 The amount of credit outstanding is determined by banks’ willingness to supply loans, based on perceived risk-return trade-offs, and by the demand for those loans.
 The aggregate availability of bank reserves does not constrain the expansion directly.

-So in other words, the inflationary pressure here may be no stronger than it would have otherwise been without QE.
+So in other words, the inflationary pressure here may not be that much stronger than it would have otherwise been without QE.

 <figure>
   <table>